Saransh-cpp/Saransh-cpp/README.md

 You are probably looking for [my website](https://Saransh-cpp.github.io), specifically, the [open-source page](https://saransh-cpp.github.io/opensource/).

 I do Research Software Engineering at UCL’s Centre for Advanced Research Computing.
 I graduated from the University of Delhi with a major in CS and Mathematics in 2024 (with a thesis titled “Computational upgrades to the high energy physics analysis pipeline for future LHC/HL-LHC runs”).
-My thesis was carried out at the European Organisation for Nuclear Research (CERN), under the Princeton Research Computing Group and IRIS-HEP.
+My thesis was carried out at the European Organisation for Nuclear Research (CERN), under the Princeton Institute for Computational Science and Engineering (PICSciE) / Princeton Research Computing group.

 I am broadly interested in {Research Software Engineering, Scientific Computing, High Performance Computing, DevOps}, {Theory of Computation, Programming Languages, Type Theory}, {Scientific Machine Learning, Computer Vision, and Data Science for Social Good}.
 I am extremely passionate about Open-Source and Open-Science.